supnate/memobind/README.md

 ```

 ### How it works
-`memobind` caches the function bind result in the `context` object, with `methodName` as the key, so `this[methodName]` is the function to bind.
+`memobind` caches the function bind result in the `context` object, with `methodName` as the key, and `this[methodName]` is the function to bind.
 So the context object should not be null, it's usually the component itself.
 If you need to call a method on the component props or other objects, wrap it as a component method.
 For example:
 ```js
 class List extends React.Component {
   onItemClick(itemId) {